cuguilke/spike_pstrsv/README.md

 ## API
 **spike_pstrsv(const char uplo, int m, double \*a, MKL_INT \*ia, MKL_INT \*ja, double \*b, double \*x, int nthreads)**

-This routine solves a triangular system of linear equations with matrix-vector operations for a sparse matrix stored in the compressed sparse row (CSR) format (3 array variation):
+This routine first calls the preprocessor, then solves the given sparse triangular system of linear equations which is stored in the compressed sparse row (CSR) format (3 array variation):

 ```
 A*x = b